ReimuNotMoe/ydotool/README.md

 #### About the --delay option
 ydotool works differently from xdotool. xdotool sends X events directly to X server, while ydotool uses the uinput framework of Linux kernel to emulate an input device.

-When ydotool runs and creates an virtual input device, it will take some time for your graphical environment (X11/Wayland) to recognize and enable the virtual input device.
+When ydotool runs and creates a virtual input device, it will take some time for your graphical environment (X11/Wayland) to recognize and enable the virtual input device.
 (Usually done by udev)

 So, if the delay was too short, the virtual input device may not got recognized & enabled by your graphical environment in time.